-This Statement of Accounts has been authorised for issue on [insert date] by David Bence (Chair) and Mr Nigel Stone, CPFA FCCA (Chief Finance Officer).
+This Statement of Accounts has been authorised for issue on 31 May 2023 by Prof. Gavin Parker (Chairman) and Mr Nigel Stone, CPFA FCCA (Chief Finance Officer).
 The accounts reflect all known post balance sheet events up to the authorised for issue date.